5 Steps to Sharpen Your Decision-Making Skills

 1. Remember the Privilege of Choice

-2. Frame the Decision
+2. Frame the Decision with a Clear Purpose

-Name and frame the reason for the decision.
-Remember that some items are not really up for decision, so be careful not to bring every matter through a decision making process.
-For example, you are behind on the project and you would like to bring on two more people to the project, but your sponsor has explicitly said that the resources at this stage of the project are fixed.
+For example, you are behind on the project and you would like to bring on two more people to the project, but your project sponsor has explicitly said that the resources at this stage of the project are fixed.
 Save yourself and others the energy and stress.

 At this stage, decide if there really is a decision to be made.

-3. Start with Indifference
+3. Start with an Open Mind

-Sometimes the decision is not obvious; you need time and a decision-making process.
+Sometimes, the decision is not obvious; you need time and a decision-making process.

 If you need time to make the right decision, do not start with the decision already made in your head.
 Start by being indifferent, unbiased, and impartial.
 If this is a project related decision, remind yourself of the project objectives or goals.